1ForeverHD/ZonePlus/docs/method.md

 -------------------------------------
 #### LocalPlayer
 1. While a localplayer-connection is active...
 2. Perform a RotatedRegion3 check within the local player.
-A collective of all zone group parts is used as its whitelist.
+An array of all zone group parts is used as its whitelist.
 3. Use this result to determine the zones the player is within.
-4. Update each of these returned zones which determine whether ``.localPlayerEntered`` or ``.localPlayerExited`` should be fired.
+4. Update each of these returned zones and determine whether ``.localPlayerEntered`` or ``.localPlayerExited`` should be fired.
 5. If active, calculate the clock time of the next check based upon the ``zone.accuracy`` enum.

 -------------------------------------